Right Arrow

 • Perimeter defense: "Vehicle Enters No-go Zones" alerts are critical for monitoring the rear of the building and loading docks, which are targets for ORC.

-• Overnight monitoring: Mobile monitoring units are particularly useful for monitoring large lots during hours when customer presence is low but inventory movement continues.
+• Overnight monitoring: mobile parking lot security cameras are particularly useful for monitoring large lots during hours when customer presence is low but inventory movement continues.

 ROI and business case